Archpriest: Eastern Christianity

+In imperial Russia, royal Bulgaria, royal Rumania and Habsburg Austria, the protopopes had authority over a district containing several parishes which they had to visit occasionally, representing for the clergy the court of first instance.
+In Orthodox Hungary and Transylvania there are protopresbyterates (eparchies), in which the protopope is elected by clergy and people and rules under the bishop.
+In these cases he may be compared to rural deans in the Western church.
+Such an office is the highest to which a married Orthodox priest may aspire, since bishops are always monks.
+In Russia the protopope (protoierei) sometimes wears the Byzantine mitre (but without a cross atop it) and epigonation, but not the omophorion or sakkos.

+In the Russian tradition, protopresbyter (npотопресвитер) is a higher rank than protopop (протопоп), although this is a later addition; both titles are translated as "archpriest".

 Western Christianity

 Latin Catholic Church

-In the western Church, by the Middle Ages, the use of the title had evolved and became assigned to the priest of the principal parish among several local parishes.
+In the western Church, by the Middle Ages, the use of the title archipresbyter had evolved and became assigned to the priest of the principal parish among several local parishes.
 This priest had general charge of worship in this archpresbyterate, and the parishioners of the smaller parishes had to attend Sunday Mass and hold baptisms at the principal parish while the subordinate parishes instead held daily mass and homilies.

-By the time of the Council of Trent the office of archpriest was replaced by the office of vicar forane, also known in English as "dean".
-The first recorded use of this meaning of the title comes from St Charles Borromeo's reforms in his own diocese.
+By the time of the Council of Trent (1545–1563) the office of archpriest was replaced by the office of vicar forane, also known in English as "dean".
+The first recorded use of this meaning of the title comes from Charles Borromeo's reforms in his own diocese.
 Unlike vicars general and vicars episcopal, vicars forane are not prelates, which means they do not possess ordinary power.
 Their role is entirely supervisory, and they perform visitations for the bishop and report to the bishop or vicar general any problems in their territory.

-Exceptionally, the pope on occasion raised a territory to the rank of archipresbyterate nullius, detached from any prelature, yet under a non-prelate, as happened in 1471 with the future abbacy (1583) and later (1828-1986) Diocese of Guastalla.
+Exceptionally, the pope on occasion raised a territory to the rank of archipresbyterate nullius, detached from any prelature, yet under a non-prelate, as happened in 1471 with the future abbacy (1583) and later (1828–1986) Diocese of Guastalla.

 In 1598, during the persecution of Catholics in England, an archpriest was appointed by the Holy See as head of the Catholic Church in England.
 The archpriest had authority over all of the secular clergy in the country.
 The Archpriest Controversy was a dispute between Roman Catholics supporting and opposed to this structure.
 In 1623 the Apostolic Vicariate of England was established, headed by an apostolic vicar rather than an archpriest.

-The title of archpriest has survived in Rome, in Malta and elsewhere, where it is now held by the rectors of the principal basilicas.
-However, the title is entirely honorary, reflecting the fact that these churches held archpriestly status in the past.

-In Rome today, there are four archpriests, one for each of the four papal major basilicas; all of them are presently bishops: